innershell/programming-handbook/Docker.md

-COPY package.json /app/   // Copy a file into the /app folder COPY src /app/            // Copy a folder into the /app folder WORKDIR /app              // cd into the /app folder RUN npm install           // Download and install the node dependencies into the container's /app folder CMD ["node", "server.js"] // The last command to execute in the container
+COPY package.json /app/   // Copy a file into the /app folder COPY src /app/            // Copy a folder into the /app folder WORKDIR /app              // cd into the /app folder EXPOSE 4000               // Allow port 4000 for traffic RUN npm install           // Download and install the node dependencies into the container's /app folder CMD ["node", "server.js"] // The last command to execute in the container
 ```